coq/ceps/text/052-platform-release-cycle.md

    - The RM **tags** VX+rc1, but produces no binary installers, see the platform release.
    - The RM ensures an **OPAM package** is available, currently the policy is to upload it to `core-dev`.
-   - Possibly, the RM builds a docker image, so that project maintainers can use it in CI during (4).
+   - Subsequently, the RM ensures a **Docker image** is available, so that project maintainers can use it in CI during (4).

    **No breaking change is allowed from now on, unless a severe problem is found.**